portugueslab/stytra/docs/source/userguide/7_offline.rst

 |

  4. Click the `Track video` button in the toolbar.
-The video and the stream plotwill freeze, and a progress bar will appear showing the progress of the tracking.
+The video and the stream plot will freeze, and a progress bar will appear showing the progress of the tracking.

     .. image:: ../../screenshots/offline_progress_bar.png
-       :scale: 30%
+       :width: 100%
        :alt: offline main window
        :align: center